FooSoft/homemaker/README.md

 [make](https://en.wikipedia.org/wiki/Make_%28software%29) to generate symlinks and execute system commands to aid in configuring a new system for use.

-Naturally, I use Homemaker to manage my own dot-files, which you can view on the respective [project page](https://github.com/FooSoft/dotfiles).
-Once there, you may want to take a look at the [config.toml](https://github.com/FooSoft/dotfiles/blob/master/config.toml) file, which contains the actual configuration data.

 ![](https://foosoft.net/projects/homemaker/img/demo.gif)

 ## Table of Contents ##